Canadian Tire's centennial celebration is a virtual Christmas Tree designing experience

 You then get to design your tree with a range of ornaments, toppers, garlands, tree skirts and collars.
 Once designed, you can head to your local Canadian Tire to pick up a package full of everything you need to make your virtual tree a reality or have the items delivered.

-“When you’re happy with your personalized tree, from the tinsel to the Christmas tree topper, you can order the tree and the ornaments and use your design as a blueprint to make magic happen in your living room.
-Your Canadian Tire Christmas tree, plus every decoration you’ve selected, will be ready for pickup or delivery — so you can focus on everything else on your Christmas to-do list,” reads the retailer’s website.
+“When you’re happy with your personalized tree, from the tinsel to the Christmas tree topper, you can use your design as a blueprint to make magic happen in your living room.
+Your Canadian Tire Christmas tree, plus every decoration you’ve selected, can be bought at your local Canadian Tire store – so you can focus on everything else on your Christmas to-do list,” reads the retailer’s website.

 Elsewhere, in the virtual world, click around and explore and you’ll find an “extra festive Christmas mission,” which is basically a puzzle that awards you with a bonus gift.
 “If you unravel the puzzle, you could win a limited-edition 100th anniversary NFT.
 It’s a new type of digital collectible for you to keep, gift, or bring with you on your journey into the metaverse,” says the retailer.